kfish/micrograd-cpp-2023/README.md

 ## Backpropagation

-We add a member variable `grad_` that maintains the gradient with respect to the final output, here `L`.
+We add a member variable `grad_` that maintains the gradient with respect to the final output.

 How each operation affects the output is written as a lambda function, `backward_`.
 It copies the `Value` `shared_ptr`s of each node's children in order to increment their reference counts.